CAMA Land Use Planning

 The CRC's guidelines provide a common format for each plan and a set of issues that must be considered during the planning process; however, the policies included in the plan are those of the local government, not of the CRC.
 By law, the role of the CRC is limited to determining whether plans have been properly prepared.

-The Division of Coastal Management awards grants each year for local planning and management projects and provides technical assistance to local governments through its four planners, who are located in each of the division's district offices.
+The Division of Coastal Management provides technical assistance to local governments through its planners, who are located in the division's district offices.

 By 1997, 72 cities and towns had adopted their own plans, although CAMA does not require them to do so.
 By 1999, each of the 20 coastal counties – and many towns – had updated its plan four times, improving the quality of the plan with each update.
 See which communities have CAMA land-use plans.